persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 4-2 Launch
 ''''''''''

-When the « Optimization » window is validated, a new element appears in the study tree, below **Optimization**.
+When the **Optimization** window is validated, a new element appears in the study tree, below **Optimization**.

 Its context menu has the following actions: